una-language/una-language/documentation/02_Declarations/readme.md

   parameter
 ```

-As you see there's an exception from basic application rule.
-The `=` operator
+As you see there's an exception from basic application rule

 ## Examples